george-hawkins/micropython-notes/getting-started.md

     sta_if = network.WLAN(network.STA_IF);
     ...

-Then press the reset button on the board - you'll see a boot sequence similar to the one seen above when working with the Hello World example:
+Then press the reset button on the board - you'll see a boot sequence:

     I (519) cpu_start: Pro cpu up.
     I (519) cpu_start: Application information: